Simogamer123ea/Simogamer123ea/README.md

 <h1 align="center">Hi 👋, I am Simogamer123ea</h1>
 <h3 align="center">A cybersecurity specialist who has experience in computer science, programming languages, technology, and security.
 My ultimate goal is to become a technological inventor and/or an information security or cybersecurity expert.
 Cybersecurity is the ideal job for me; I adore it.
 But who knows, maybe I'll become something even greater than cybersecurity?
-I'm not sure, but I'm putting in a lot of work to reach that objective, and the only people who motivate me are my parents.
-Parents are more important than everyone else.</h3>
+I'm not sure, but I'm putting in a lot of work to reach that objective.</h3>

 - 🌱 I’m currently learning **Cloud Security and Incident Response.**